Colossians 3:10

 behold, I am sending forth the promise of My Father (promised in the OT cf Joel 2:28, Isa 44:3) upon you; but you are to stay in the city until you are clothed (enduo) with power from on high (referring to the Spirit at Pentecost cf Acts 1:8) (Lu 24:49).

 To review this section, the verbs translated put off and put on both are aorist tense and indicate a completed past event.
 When any sinner trusts Christ, at that moment they put off the old self and put on the new.
 At that moment, the old self has been rendered powerless and the new self is now to be in control (read especially Romans 6 - see notes Romans 6).
 In Christ the believer has been set free from the dominion and power of "sin".
 Because of our permanent identification and union with Christ, we now have the power of His Spirit and the responsibility to conduct ourselves as a new man in Christ (this is called sanctification and is alluded to in the next part of this verse).
 We are not told to feel that these things are true or even to fully understand them.
 But we are told to live them out by grace through faith.
 That is what Colossians 3 is all about -- walking the talk.
 Living out the life that is in us - Christ is us the hope of glory.
-As we walk in a manner worthy we will grow in the knowledge of God (see note on Colossians 1:10) and in so doing we will come to understand more and more the depth of the truth that we are now in Christ. (see also in Christ and in Christ Jesus)
+As we walk in a manner worthy we will grow in the knowledge of God (Col 1:10-note) and in so doing we will come to understand more and more the depth of the truth that we are now in Christ. (see also in Christ)

 New (3501) (neos) signifies new in respect to time (contrast kainos = new in respect to quality) and describes that which has recently come into existence but for a relatively short time (eg, "new wine" Mt 9:17).